Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 Platform compatibility tags are pretty powerful and cover a surprisingly wide range of use cases, perhaps even beyond what they were initially meant to support.
-Each wheel features three Platform Tags:
+Each wheel features three platform tags:

-- Python tag specifying the required Python implementation and version
+- A Python tag specifying the required Python implementation and version

-- ABI tag specifying the required Python implementation ABI (usually used with extensions)
+- An ABI tag specifying the required Python implementation ABI for extension modules in the package

-- Platform tag specifying the compatible platform (usually operating system and CPU architecture)
+- A platform tag specifying the compatible platform (usually operating system and CPU architecture)

 <div style={{ textAlign: "center" }}>